Our 10 Must-Read Stories — the OZY Highlight Reel | www.ozy.com

 Why you should care

-From weedy booze to political desserts, here is the best of OZY this week.
+From surprise sausage sales to a granny flat fix, here is the best of OZY this week.

-This week we met some pretty interesting people — from a superstar mentorship matchmaker in Silicon Valley to a superfast Olympic-hopeful sprinter, from a groovin’ entrepreneur changing the way we listen to African music to the Taliban’s hidden moderate who is central to any potential Afghan peace deal.
-(Plus, the American politician who wants to give you an extra $1,000 a month.)
+This week we learned a few curious facts: Volkswagen sells a lot more sausages than cars and there’s a county in the southern U.S. where practically nobody votes (Why?
+As it goes, that’s not so easy to find out).

-We also got the buzz on new weed-infused beverages and the Margaret Atwood novel you should read next (after the much anticipated The Testaments, of course).
+We also found out a way to help fix the housing crisis in the U.S. and met a determined inventor trying to tackle the world’s water crises.

 Much more >>